 *Reach out to trusted friends and family to talk about how you are feeling.
 Sharing our feelings with another person can help us feel less alone and provide valuable emotional support and encouragement.

 *It can be helpful to link up with others in similar circumstances who can understand better what you are going through.
 There are many available support groups and networks who can help such as Cruse for bereavement (https://www.cruse.org.uk/).

 *Try to avoid making negative judgements of yourself about how you are coping.
-Everyone copes with adversity in different ways.
-Though things may be rough for a while, keep in mind that they can get better but this can take time.
+Everyone copes with adversity differently.
+Though things may be rough for a while, keep in mind that they can get better but this may take time.